matcpn/MacroCalculator/README.md

 <br>4. complete overhaul of UI to look like an actual app and not a website made by a 4 yr old
 <br>5. rewrite a lot of code
 <br>6.
 A simplistic way to log exercise, displayed in a user friendly way (e.g. somthing like a "get more calories" button, lets you log exercise and your calories remaining on the day go back up)
+<br>7.
+Get the government food database working so that you can quickly add foods to the food menu

 minor features:
 <br>1. remove items from the food menu and consumed food list